 15 Benefits of Walking for Runners

 Some runners look down on walking, but the truth is there are many benefits of walking for runners.
 From helping with active recovery to placing less impact on the joints and building strength and endurance, walking is great for runners.
-Here I’ll go over the top 15 benefits of walking for runners and offer some tips on how you can incorporate walking into your running program.
+As a running coach, I often make run-walking programs for new runners.
+Walk breaks offer many benefits during runs, and walking holds its own as an excellent workout that gives your body a break from the high impact of running.
+Here are the top 15 benefits of walking for runners, and some tips on how you can incorporate walking into your running program.

 I admit I used to be that hardcore runner who thought there was no point in walking.
 If I wasn’t sweaty and breathing hard, it didn’t feel like a workout.
 But then I got older and gained weight, and walking with my dog during the pandemic helped me to stay sane and also lose weight.
 I grew to appreciate the solo time and pup time, and I enjoyed long slow walks listening to my favorite podcasts and hiking with my dog in beautiful parks.
 Walking has also helped me to stay injury-free during my run streak.
 Walking has become my favorite way to start the day, offering a calm, meditative, and energizing way to wake up, for me and my dog.
 I wanted to share the walking love and offer this list of scientifically-backed benefits of walking for runners: